 - Title IX Coordinator.
-The person designated to coordinate the University's efforts to implement and monitor compliance with the University's Sexual Misconduct policies, including Policy 339: Sexual Misconduct in an Employment or Education Program or Activity; Policy 339B: Sexual Misconduct in a Study Abroad Program, this policy, and with federal Title IX law and regulations more generally.
+The person designated to coordinate the University's efforts to implement and monitor compliance with the University's Sexual Misconduct policies, including Policy 339: Sexual Misconduct in an Employment or Education Program or Activity; Policy 339A: Sexual Misconduct outside an Employment or Education Program or Activity; this policy and with federal Title IX law and regulations more generally.
 As set forth in this policy, the Title IX Coordinator is responsible for ensuring the University's prompt response to Incident Reports of alleged Sexual Misconduct, coordinating effective implementation of Supportive Measures, and informing Claimants of their option to file a Formal Complaint.
 The Title IX Coordinator works within the Office of Equity. - University-driven Investigation.
 An investigation of allegations of Sexual Misconduct undertaken by the University when, as determined by the Safety Risk Panel, there is an immediate threat to the physical health or safety of a Student or other individual(s) arising from the allegations and/or there are allegations that suggest a pattern of Sexual Misconduct by a Student, Employee, or third party over whom the University has control and there is no participating Claimant.